fleschutz/PowerShell/Docs/open-videos-folders.md

-## open-videos-folders.ps1 - Opens the File Explorer with the videos folder
+## open-videos-folders.ps1 - Opens the user's videos folder

-This script starts the File Explorer to show the home folder.
+This script starts the File Explorer and shows the user's videos folder.

 ## Parameters
 ```powershell